joshhornby/joshhornby.github.io/_posts/2025-08-22-building-lennys-vault.md

 Each agent is a separate Lambda function, allowing independent scaling and easier debugging when things go wrong.

-## The Reality of Building with AI
+## The reality of building with AI

-### Non-Deterministic Outputs Are Your Biggest Enemy
+### Non-deterministic outputs are the biggest problem

 The same podcast transcript would produce different key insights on consecutive runs.
 Sometimes the AI would extract 8 actionable points, sometimes 15.
 Occasionally it would focus entirely on tactical advice whilst missing strategic frameworks.